 Tip: If you visit on Saturdays in the winter, try to snag one of the six tickets to enjoy a ranger-led tour of Crystal Ice Cave which has large ice stalactites and stalagmites, and even ice waterfalls!

-Plutos Cave
+Pluto’s Cave

-Located in Klamath National Forest, not far from Weed and Mount Shasta, Plutos Cave is a cave that goes a bit under the radar thanks to its remote location.
+Plutos Cave is a cave that goes a bit under the radar thanks to its remote location.
+It was discovered by a rancher in 1863 who was looking for some stray cattle.

-Definitely bring a flashlight when exploring this cave and be aware that there are bats and rats living in the caves (there are three in total).
 Expect to get dusty and dirty when scrambling inside the cave, this is the real deal and not maintained.
 Long pants, long sleeves, and even gloves are recommended.

 Here is a link with more details about Pluto’s Cave as well as directions.